SeaQL/seaql.github.io/SeaORM-X/docs/01-index.md

 :::tip Documentation for the base SeaORM

-This document only contains the usage and information of the extended support of other database backends such as MSSQL.
+This document only covers MSSQL-specific usage and information for SeaORM X.
-The documentation for the base SeaORM can be found [here](https://www.sea-ql.org/SeaORM/docs/index/).
+The full SeaORM documentation can be found [here](https://www.sea-ql.org/SeaORM/docs/index/).
+All SeaORM 2.0 features (Entity Loader, Nested ActiveModel, COLUMN constant, etc.) are available to MSSQL users.

 :::